techpubswriter/lisk-docs/lisk-sdk/setup.md

 ##### MacOS

-It is not essentially needed to set up a `lisk` user, especially when you are runnign a local instance for development pruposes.
+It is not essentially needed to set up a `lisk` user, especially when you are running, a local instance for development pruposes.
 If you still want to do it, we recommend to create the user using the macOS GUI: https://support.apple.com/en-gb/guide/mac-help/mtusr001/mac

 ### Toolchain components